-If you win the appeal and the health plan changes its decision, there is nothing more you should need to do.
+If you win the appeal and the health plan changes its decision, you shouldn't need to do anything else.
 It is a good idea to let your PCA agency know that you won and be sure that they are told that by the health plan.